 While she was inspired in the past by Paris and by decades of work in Haiti, Africa precipitated the third wave in her ever-evolving work.
 Africa’s art, craft, textiles, spiritual symbols, and objects inspired her to fill her canvases with robust, colorful, geometric patterns.
 She began using acrylics and found in textile designs a theme and grid for her paintings, works that verged on hard-edge abstraction.

 As much as Jones loved African textiles, it was African masks that most impressed her and served as an image in paintings such as “Magic of Nigeria” 1971; “Moon Masque” 1971; and “Ubi Girl from Tai Region” 1972.
+“Moon Mask” was a multicolored oil and collage work whose center had a papier-mache replica of a mask from Zaire, surrounded by mask-like profiles.
 Jones combined masks, sculptures, and patterns from different African regions to “explore on canvas a sense of the underlying unity of all of Africa.”
 Through her travels and her art, she forged connections to Haiti and African nations by introducing African American art to Africans and African art to Americans.

 In 1980, President Carter presented Jones with an Award for Outstanding Achievement in the Visual Arts.
 Jones received five Honorary Doctorates from universities.
 She received awards and retrospectives from Cooper Union, Royal Society of London, Howard University, Corcoran Gallery of Art, Phillips Collection, and the Brooklyn Museum.
 Her work resides in the permanent collections of the Metropolitan Museum, Smithsonian American Art Museum, Hirshhorn Museum, Boston Museum of Fine Arts, and the National Palace in Haiti among others.